- Chapter I: Core Purpose

 - A 16- or 17-year-old who wishes to be a member of the Family International may become a member with at least one parent’s consent.

-The Family International reserves the right to deny membership to an applicant whose activities are incompatible with Family membership or who is deemed ineligible to be a member of the Family International.
+The Family International reserves the right to deny membership to an individual whose activities are incompatible with Family membership or who is deemed ineligible to be a member of the Family International.

 A member of the Family International is responsible to: